eric1foard/quick-budget/README.md

 - ✓ reduce logo font size for small screens
 - ✓ DB - add seed file
 - ✓ DB - add schema file
+- ✓ When new user added, add in their items as 0.